aglasencnik/EmmetNetSharp/CONTRIBUTING.md

 ## Pull Requests

-We encourage you to contribute to BlazoryVS by submitting pull requests for bug fixes, improvements, or new features.
+We encourage you to contribute to EmmetNetSharp by submitting pull requests for bug fixes, improvements, or new features.
 Here's how to do it:

-1. Fork the [BlazoryVS repository](https://github.com/aglasencnik/BlazoryVS) on GitHub.
+1. Fork the [EmmetNetSharp repository](https://github.com/aglasencnik/EmmetNetSharp) on GitHub.
 2. Create a new branch for your changes: `git checkout -b feature-or-fix-name`.
 3. Make your changes and commit them with clear and concise messages.
 4. Push your changes to your fork: `git push origin feature-or-fix-name`.
-5. Create a pull request from your fork to the `main` branch of BlazoryVS.
+5. Create a pull request from your fork to the `main` branch of EmmetNetSharp.

 Please follow these guidelines when creating pull requests: